drewnutt/open_combind/USING-NEW-DOCKING-METHODS.md

 ## Open-ComBind docking ligands with a new pose generator

 Likely you will want to use the entire Open-ComBind pipeline, so you will want to reconfigure Open-ComBind to use your new pose generator by default.
-By following the steps below you can setup Open-ComBind to run the whole docking procedure with your pose generator:
+This will require editing `open_combind/features/dock.py` to use your new pose generator rather than GNINA.

-1.
+Pull requests to make Open-ComBind pose generator agnostic are welcome.